EastfordCommunicator/website/articles/34/5/buells-trunk-or-treat.md

 ---
-title: Trunk or treat event an annual favorite at Buell's Orchard
+title: Trunk or Treat Event an Annual Favorite at Buell's Orchard
 ---

 EASTFORD --- Buell's Orchard held its annual Trunk or Treat event on